 Our success depends on our and our franchisees' continued ability to use our trademarks in order to capitalize on our name recognition, increase awareness of our brands and further develop our brands in the countries in which we operate.
 We have registered certain trademarks and have other trademark registration applications pending and some or all of the pending applications may be refused by the applicable trademark authorities.
 Not all of the trademarks that we use have been registered in all of the countries in which we do business or may do business in the future, and some trademarks may never be registered in all of these countries.
 Rights in trademarks are generally national in character, and are obtained on a country-by-country basis by the first person to obtain protection through use or registration in that country in connection with specified products and services.
-Some countries' laws do not protect unregistered trademarks at all, or make them more difficult to enforce, and third parties may have filed for trademarks that are the same, such as for "European Wax Center," "EWC," "Wax Pass" and "STRUT 365," or similar to our brands in countries where we have not registered our brands as trademarks.
+Some countries' laws do not protect unregistered our brands as trademarks.
 Some countries' laws also prohibit registration of trademarks that lack distinctiveness or are descriptive of the goods and services for which registration is sought, and certain trademark authorities may decide that certain of our trademarks are not eligible for registration Accordingly, we may not be able to adequately protect our brands everywhere in the world and use of our brands may result in liability for trademark infringement, trademark dilution, misappropriation or unfair competition.
 In addition, the laws of some foreign countries do not protect intellectual property to the same extent as the laws of the United States.
 All of the steps we have taken to protect our intellectual property in the United States and in foreign countries may not be adequate.